Open-Source-Agriculture/Open-Source-Agriculture.github.io/about.md

 ## Collaborating

-If you like what we do and would like to collaborate please join us on our [discord server](https://discord.gg/N7vZx3UBEc) and introduce yourself.
+If you like what we do and would like to collaborate, please join us on our [discord server](https://discord.gg/N7vZx3UBEc) and introduce yourself.